-TayzGrid is an extremely fast and scalable in-memory data grid that lets you improve your application performance and scalability.
-Unlike a relational database that quickly becomes a bottleneck, TayzGrid scales linearly by letting you add more data grid servers to the data grid cluster in order to increase transaction capacity.
+TayzGrid is an elastic Open Source In-Memory Data Grid which improves application performance and scalability.
+Unlike a relational database which quickly becomes a bottleneck, TayzGrid scales linearly; allowing you to add more servers in order to increase transaction capacity in a linear fashion.

-But when you store application data in the data grid, you are creating a copy of the data in the data grid that also exists in your relational database.
-And, if this data in the database changes, you want to make sure the data grid is also updated so it is always consistent with the database.
+But when you store application data in the grid, you are creating multiple copies of that data; both in the data grid and your relational database.
+If this data in the database changes, you want to ensure the data grid is also updated so that there are never data consistency issues with the relational database.

-TayzGrid provides powerful database synchronization features where the data grid updates itself when data changes in the relational database.
-Each feature is geared toward a specific type of usage and collectively they handle a variety of scenarios for synchronization with the database.
+TayzGrid provides an out-of-box database synchronization feature which allows to update itself when there are changes made to the data in the relational database.
+Database synchronization features are meant for specific types of usage and they can collectively handle a variety of scenarios for database synchronization.
 These features are:

 CacheDependency oracleDependency = new OracleCacheDependency(connectionString, "SELECT PRODUCTID, rowId, PRODUCTNAME FROM PRODUCTS WHERE PRODUCTID = 1"); CacheItem cacheItem = new CacheItem("OracleDependentValue"); cacheItem.setDependency(oracleDependency); _cache.add("Item:1", cacheItem);

-DbDependency is used by TayzGrid in case your database is not Oracle but is some other OLEDB compliant database.
-You can also use DbDependency with Oracle if you do not want the event notifications which could get chatty in case your data is changing very rapidly.
+Database dependency is used by TayzGrid in case your database is an OLEDB compliant database other than Oracle.
+DbDependency can also be used with Oracle if you do not want event notifications which may get overwhelming in case there are rapid changes to your data.

-In DbDependency, you are asked to create a special table in the database called TayzGrid_db_sync which contains one row for each item in the data grid with DbDependency.
-And, you have to modify your database triggers to update rows in this table when the corresponding data in the database changes.
-Then, TayzGrid polls this TayzGrid_db_sync table looking for rows that were updated.
-And, in one poll, TayzGrid can fetch thousands of rows and then synchronize them with the database.
-Synchronization here means removing the corresponding item from the data grid.
+In DbDependency, a special table called TayzGrid_db_sync is created in the database which contains one row for each item in the data grid with a Database dependency.
+Database triggers are modified so that they update rows in this table when the corresponding data is changed in the database.
+TayzGrid polls this TayzGrid_db_sync table looking for rows that have been updated.
+TayzGrid can fetch thousands of rows in one poll and then synchronize them with the database.
+Synchronization means removing the corresponding item from the data grid.

 CacheDependency dependency = DBDependencyFactory.CreateOleDbCacheDependency( connectionString, Integer.toString(i) + ":oldRow.Products"); _cache.insert(i + ":oldRow.Products", i, dependency, Cache.NoAbsoluteExpiration, Cache.NoSlidingExpiration, CacheItemPriority.Default);